OMAM_v5_Splash_NoBG.png

 Occupied Territory.png|128

-A cell with a territory marker on it.
+A cell with a Faction Token on it.

-A cell with a marker matching your Faction or Alliance is considered your territory, while a cell with a marker not matching your Faction or Alliance is considered opponent territory.
+A cell with a token matching your Faction or Alliance is considered friendly territory, while a cell with a marker not matching your Faction or Alliance is considered opponent territory.

 Sigils